yactouat-reboot/pips_sso/README.md

 - In OIDC, the access token is used to allow a given service in the system to perform certain actions on behalf of the user.

 Alright, now that we have the broad lines, let's try to write our first lines of SSO code with C++.
 However, understanding some basic notions will be necessary before proceeding...

+## What is C++ ?

+C++ is a cross platforms language that implements OOP.
+Use-cases of this language are basically anything:
+- games
+- high performance/low latency applications (such as financial apps)
+- server applications
+- GUIs
+- etc.

 ## What C++ pointers are